shouryadey/nektar-ai/README.md

  #### Using transfrom streams to:
  - Convert file text to new lines
- - Filter logs (few logs will be extra after step 1 as approximate position has been found)
+ - Filter logs (few logs will be extra after step 1 as approximate position has been used)
  - Convert each lines to string
  - Writing in response writable stream